Dom-888/Forth-Milestone-Project/README.md

 All fonts are from [Google Fonts](https://fonts.google.com/).
 - _Roboto_: Site main font, it was chosen for its clear and straight design.
 - _Roboto Slab_: A more stylized version of Roboto, used in page headers.
-- _Righteous_: Used in the logo, chosen for its distinctiveness and ease of reading.
+- _Righteous_: Used in the logo, chosen for its distinctiveness.

 #### Color Palette
 The site uses light, pastel colors with good contrast between them.